Welcome from the Chairman

 Welcome to the Department of Radiology at Eastern Virginia Medical School.
 Thank you for your interest.

-I. Superb Teaching Resources
+I. Teaching Resources: Superb

-Patients: Large volume and variety of patients, examinations, procedures, and pathology, so important for learning.
+- Patients: Large volume and variety of patients, examinations, procedures, and pathology, so important for learning.
 Our main teaching campus is the tertiary care referral center for Hampton Roads which has a population of roughly 1.6 million.

 II.
-Program Size: The Best of Both Worlds
+Program Size: Best of Both Worlds